Managing the Job Offer Process

 - After accepting an offer, you are expected to withdraw your applications and/or cancel your interviews with other employers.
 If you are holding other pending offers, you are also expected to immediately notify those organizations of your final decision.

 - Do not renege after accepting an offer.
-By not honoring your professional commitment, you create a situation that is very costly to employers, damages your own reputation as well as UC Berkeley’s reputation among employers.
+By not honoring your professional commitment, you create a situation that is very costly to employers, damages your own lasting reputation as well as UC Berkeley’s reputation among employers.

 CONSEQUENCES IF YOU RENEGE ON AN OFFER